 The Merrell Moab 2 Mid Waterproof hiking boots are great options for the average hiker.
-They provide a reasonable amount of support and flexibility over casual hiking trails, and can even manage some rough terrain.
+They provide solid support and flexibility over casual hiking trails and can even manage some rough terrain.

 Merrell Moab 2 Mid Waterproof Boots